devture/nagadmin/README.md

 None of the existing Nagios configurator systems seemed to achieve the goals of:

-- providing a simple user-interface that's easier than "ssh to the nagios host -> edit raw config file"
+- providing a simple user-interface that's **easier than "SSH into the Nagios host & edit raw config files"**
-- providing a beautiful and pleasant user-interface that also works on mobile devices
+- providing a **beautiful and pleasant user-interface** that also works on mobile devices
-- providing both a configuration and frontend tool in one
+- providing both a **configuration and frontend tool in one**
-- providing advanced access control, so that many users can see and potentially do different things
+- providing **advanced access control**, so that many users can see and potentially do different things
-- optimizing for the common use-case, by hiding certain complex Nagios features
+- **optimizing for the common use-case**, by hiding certain complex Nagios features
-- giving you a good overview of the current configuration and status
+- giving you a **good overview of the current configuration and status**

 --------------------